Guido Kaczka: Career

 At age 5, Guido Kaczka began to attend a studio, accompanying his sister Analía and his brother Emiliano, who participated in Pelito.
 After singing tangos for the producer, he was selected to act in a telecomedy on TV Pública.
 At age 7 he debuted in theater, in the children's play La pandilla aventurera.

 In 2003, Kaczka was cast as the protagonist of the youth television series Rincón de luz with Soledad Pastorutti.
 In 2004, he was one of the main protagonists of the television series Los pensionados.
 From 2005 to 2009, he hosted an entertainment program in which two teams of students compete for a graduate trip to Bariloche, called El último pasajero.

 In 2009, Kaczka led the first production of his production company Kaberplay, the youth television series Niní.
 His wife Florencia Bertotti was the protagonist of the show.
 In 2010, he was chosen by Telefe to be the host of a new entertainment program called Alto juego.
 In 2011, he began with a new program following the theme of El último pasajero called Bariló, a todo o nada.
 In 2014, he began working for the first time on the radio, conducting a program called No está todo dicho with Claudia Fontán and Luciana Geuna on the famous radio station La 100.
 At first, the program was broadcast in the early morning, but after the arrival of Santiago del Moro with El Club del Moro, Guido Kakzca went on to occupy the strip from 9 to 13, changing the dynamics and format of the program.

+He is currently the presenter of the TV show Es mi sueño broadcast on eltrece.